Federation Air Service

-Federation Air Service (abbreviation: F.A.S; Khidmat Udara Persekutuan) was a regional airline operated out of Kuala Lumpur, with routes primarily located in Federation of Malaya (precursor of Malaysia).
+Federation Air Service (abbreviation: FAS; Khidmat Udara Persekutuan) was a regional airline operated out of Kuala Lumpur, with routes primarily located in Federation of Malaya (precursor of Malaysia).

 A government-owned airline, it operated scheduled passenger, charter and air-mail service from its main base at Kuala Lumpur Airport (present-day RMAF Kuala Lumpur Air Base) between 1951 until 1960.

 History

 1951: Formation

 Federation Air Service traced its origin in 1951, based on the needs of the government to improve the air transportation network and secured internal communications across the federation during the Malayan Emergency.
 The airline was aimed on connecting the smaller towns of the federation, which was then only accessible via land transport.
 Pursuant to the plan, the government has selected 5 units of de Havilland Canada DHC-2 Beaver aircraft for the missions.
 Additionally, various abandoned airfields in the secondary towns which was disused after the war was also being redeveloped for the feeder service.

 The pilots are sourced from Malayan Airways on a contractual basis.
 The carrier planned to operate on three separate routes – towards north, south and central, with all of the networks originating from Kuala Lumpur, the capital of then-British Malaya.
 There are four aircraft for the mission, with the fifth aircraft reserved for charter and as a backup.
 Costing £15,000 each, the aircraft were ordered from United Kingdom and manufactured in Canada by de Havilland Aircraft Company.
 It was then delivered to Malaya via Singapore using a vessel from Isthmian Steamship Company.
 All of the aircraft are named after the Malayan birds.

 The first two aircraft for the carrier arrived in Singapore from Canada in October 1951, as the carrier originally planned to commenced its operations in November 1951.
 Established as a project by the Federation government, the service is designed primarily for government officials, with the remaining seats offered for purchase to the general public.